Charley Malone

 Charles C. Malone (June 18, 1910 – May 23, 1992) was an American football end in the National Football League (NFL).

-Malone was born in Hillsboro, Texas, and graduated from Dallas's Terrill School in 1929.

-Charley (or Charlie Malone) played football for four years at Texas A&M, 1929–1932, and served in the U.S. Marine Corps.
+Charley (alternately spelled Charlie in some sources) played football for four years at Texas A&M, 1929–1932, and served in the U.S. Marine Corps.
 He played professional football for the Boston/Washington Redskins for 8 years (1934–42) as well as the pre-NFL, St. Louis Gunners.

 In an era in which each NFL team's roster was capped at 33 players, Malone played offensive and defensive end for the Redskins.
 As a wide receiver, Malone caught most of his passes from fellow Texan Sammy Baugh.
 Malone led the NFL in receiving in 1935 and finished 5 NFL seasons among the top 10 in receptions.
 He was selected to play in the NFL Pro Bowl in 1942.

 His teams twice won the NFL championship (1937 and 1942).